christianalfoni/EmptyBox/drafts/2015_09_22_Introducing-Cerebral.md

 }
 ```

 The big question is, what do you do now?
 One approach would be to contact the dependency that is responsible for the messages list.
 Wait for it to complete, then contact the dependency responsible for the current message.
-The example here uses abstranctions from an imagined framework.
+The example here uses abstractions from an imagined framework.

 ```javascript